Mounjaro and alcohol: can you drink on Mounjaro?

 How does alcohol affect your blood sugar levels?

 Your liver helps your body regulate blood sugar levels by releasing glucose when needed.
 However, when you drink alcohol, your liver stops releasing glucose and focuses on processing the alcohol.
-This creates a scenario where your blood sugar levels can drop, especially if you’re taking Mounjaro or other diabetes medications, which work by lowering your blood sugar.
+This can lead to your blood sugar levels dropping, especially if you’re taking Mounjaro or other medications that lower your blood sugar.

 Alcohol, hypoglycemia, and type 2 diabetes